Mouse DPI explained

 What is the mouse DPI?

 DPI is kinda a misnomer when it referring to mouse sensitivity.
 DPI stands for Dots Per Inch, meaning that the number of individual dots can fit in a straight line within the span of 1 inch.
-But when it comes for the mouse it would better be called CPI or counts per inch.
+But when it comes to the mouse it would better be called CPI or counts per inch.
 This is the number of pixels that the mouse able to register when you move the mouse 1 inch in physical space.
-For example, a mouse has 800CPI, means the cursor of the mouse will cover the 800px distance of your monitor.
+For example, a mouse has 800CPI, which means the cursor of the mouse will cover the 800px distance of your monitor.
 The higher the CPI the more sensitive your mouse will be.

 You might be wounder higher CPI must always be better.
 Well no, in gaming higher CPI might be helpful for quickly move and cover larger pixels area.
-But also it causes some significant issue with accuracy.
-8000CPI it doesn’t mean that the mouse will able to read more information than an 800CPI mouse.
-CPI is only the measurement relationship between how far your mouse moves on the surface and how far cursor moves on the screen.
+But also it causes some significant issues with accuracy.
+8000CPI doesn’t mean that the mouse will able to read more information than an 800CPI mouse.
+CPI is only the measurement relationship between how far your mouse moves on the surface and how far the cursor moves on the screen.

-How does it affect on fps gaming?
+How does the mouse dpi affect fps gaming?

 A good rule of thumb is to use 400dpi if you playing on a low resolution.
 And 800dpi if you are playing on a resolution native to your monitor.
 You just have to find the sensitivity that works for you.
 There are lots of settings when it comes to the mouse.
 The idea of getting the right settings is to turn off as much pointless crap as possible.
 So that when you move the mouse the corsair moves just as far as you move the mouse.

 You need it to be consistent.
-The thing about playing an e-Sport like counter-strike is that you need it to be consistent.
+The thing about playing an e-Sport title like counter-strike is that you need it to be consistent.
 In your windows settings, turn off enhance pointer precision.
 It does not enhance the pointer precision, it just does other calculations you just don’t need it.